What Is Sales Enablement? A Guide for 2025

 Sales Readiness (Challenge for Sales Enablement & Training Teams): Traditional sales training isn’t retained and applied by the time sales scenarios arise.
 Reps haven’t mastered messaging, resources, and techniques in time to convey value at the moment of need—yet, reps spend only 1% of a typical work week on improving.

-Too often, sellers are burdened by mountains of “just-in-case” content that is difficult to sift through and pinpoint what’s really needed to advance a sale.
+Without a sales enablement strategy, sellers are burdened by mountains of ‘just-in-case’ content, making it difficult to find what’s truly needed to advance a deal.
 With an average of 27 unique buying interactions required to close a B2B sale, it’s no surprise that 70% of generic enablement content misses the mark and is never used by sales teams.

 Sales Coaching (Challenge for Sales Leaders and Managers): Traditional approaches to sales coaching use gut instinct that spreads managers too thin and doesn’t provide the resources, guidance, and visibility needed to improve coaching conversations.